On-Chain Game Mechanics: The Toshimon Story

 While the above section aims to provide a high-level explanation of the solution ChainSafe designed for Toshimon, a more comprehensive and technical overview can be found here.

-ChainSafe Solutions: Proposal and game development solution
+ChainSafe Solutions: proposal and game development

 Keeping the aforementioned primitives and constraints in mind, ChainSafe proposed improved design mechanics for the Toshimon game.